End-to-end • Internal operations • AI-Assisted Workflows

 Alert Reviewer

 High-volume triage.
 7,800+ cases per week.
 Initial risk assessment, account activity, onboarding.
 Escalates when patterns emerge.
-Single-user focus.
+Single-account focus.

 L2 investigator